nudge-now/sdk-android/README.md

 Method | Description
 ------------ | ------------- | ------------
 setItemId(string) | Set the unique identifier of your item.
-This value is may not be different per the os platform or app store.
+This value may not be different per the os platform or app store.
 We recommend that you make this value unique for all platforms and stores.
-Our service distinguish each item by this value. setCurrencyCode(string) | Set the item's virtual currency code. (ex: 'gold', 'gas') setPrice(double) | Set the item price.
+Our service can distinguish each item by this value. setCurrencyCode(string) | Set the item's virtual currency code. (ex: 'gold', 'gas') setPrice(double) | Set the item price.
 You may get this value from your server. (ex: 100 of gold) setPurchaseDate(date) | Set the date of purchase.
 If you set null value, it will be automatically recorded by our SDK and server.
-Please don't use local time of user's device.
+Please don't use local time of the user's device.

 #### IAP Troubleshooting